Theo1555/Practical/Messaging.md

 1. Open the chat with the contact.
 2. Click the message field.
 3. Type your message.
 4. Press Enter or click the Send button.

 <img width="600" height="508" alt="Open the chat with the contact" src="https://github.com/user-attachments/assets/f734954d-2779-499a-8a3e-4d3ac3c7492a" />

 # Sending Voice Message
 WhatsApp allows you to communicate using voice messages when typing isn't convenient.
 This section explains how to record and send a voice message using WhatsApp on your laptop.

-## Perequisite
+## PRerequisite
 Before you begin, make sure:

    * You have an active WhatsApp chat open.